Rust for Java developers, part 2

 We’ll start from where we left off in the previous post, i.e. a brand new Rust

-.
+project, as created with cargo new.
 We’ll change the code a bit, in not too

 many surprising ways again, to get the first argument passed, if any, and greet: